openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 There are two kinds of explicit constructor call statements:

--  *Alternate constructor calls* that begin with the keyword ``this`` and can be prefixed with explicit type arguments (used to call an alternate same-class constructor).
+-  *Alternate constructor calls* that begin with the keyword ``this``, and can be prefixed with explicit type arguments (used to call an alternate same-class constructor).
--  *Superclass constructor calls* (used to call a direct superclass constructor) called *Unqualified superclass constructor calls* that start with the keyword ``super`` and can be prefixed with explicit type arguments.
+-  *Superclass constructor calls* (used to call a direct superclass constructor) called *Unqualified superclass constructor calls* that start with the keyword ``super``, and can be prefixed with explicit type arguments.

 A :index:`compile-time error` occurs if the constructor body of an explicit constructor call statement:

--  refers to any non-static field, instance method or inner class declared in this class or any superclass; or
+-  Refers to any non-static field, instance method, or inner class declared in this class or any superclass; or
--  uses ``this`` or ``super`` in any expression.
+-  Uses ``this`` or ``super`` in any expression.

 Where *C* is the class being instantiated, and *S* is its direct superclass, a :index:`compile-time error` occurs if:

--  *S* is an inner member class but is not a member of a class enclosing *C* within a qualified superclass constructor call statement;
+-  *S* is an inner member class but not a member of a class enclosing *C* within a qualified superclass constructor call statement;
--  *S* is not an inner member class, or the declaration of *S* occurs in a static context within a qualified superclass constructor call statement.
+-  *S* is neither an inner member class nor declared in a static context within a qualified superclass constructor call statement.

 .. index::